 What’s interesting is that this credit card gives you different benefits depending on if you’re an Amazon Prime member or not.
 If you’re a member, you’ll get the following with the Amazon rewards credit card:

 - 5% back at Amazon.ca, grocery stores and restaurants for six months after your account is opened

-- 2.5% back at Amazon.ca and Whole Foods Market in Canada and 1% back on all other eligible purchases
+- 2.5% back at Amazon.ca, Whole Foods Market in Canada and foreign currency transactions

 - 1% back per dollar spent on all other purchases